Coronavirus latest: US can expect 100,000 to 200,000 deaths | DW | 29.03.2020

 Fauci leads the National Institute of Allergy and Infectious Diseases, which is part of the National Institutes of Health (NIH), and is one of the lead members of the White House Coronavirus Task Force.

-Talking to CNN on Sunday, Fauci estimated there would be "millions" of coronavirus cases and up to 200,000 deaths, but then appeared to backtrack.
+Talking to CNN on Sunday, Fauci estimated there would be "millions" of coronavirus cases and up to 200,000 deaths, but qualified his response.
 "I don't want to be held to that ...
 It's such a moving target that you can so easily be wrong and mislead people," he added.

 With the increased testing in the US, he said that current movement and business restrictions could be lifted "in a matter of weeks."